wakeuprosie/llm-fundamentals-portfolio/README.md

 This notebook outlines the trasnformer architecture and attention mechainism that powers modern LLMs.

-### 04_llm_training_pipeline
+### 04_llm_training_architecture

 This notebook outlines the key components and considerations for training an LLM, with a focus on optimization and efficiency.

+### 05_llm_implementations

-Included is a from-scratch implementation of a small scale LLM using TensorFlow, and iterations to increase its scale to a GPT-2 model, including data parallelism and multi-GPU usage.
+This notebook contains two from-scratch implementations of a small scale LLM pipeline, and then a scaled LLM pipeline, using TensorFlow, with data parallelism and pipeline optimizations.